backstage/backstage/docs/permission/plugin-authors/authorize-the-update-endpoint.md

 Unexpected response from plugin upstream when applying conditions.
 Expected 200 but got 404 - Not Found
 ```

 This happens because our plugin should have exposed a specific endpoint, used by the permission framework to apply conditional decisions.
 The new endpoint should also be able to support some conditions.
 In our case, `IS_OWNER` is the only type of condition we want to support.
+You can add as many built-in conditions as you like to your plugin, and you can also allow Backstage integrators to supply more conditions when starting your backend if you want.

 Create a new `plugins/todo-list-backend/src/service/rules.ts` file and append the following code: